Seventh Indian cheetah died of ‘traumatic shock’ after violent fight with female

+Indian officials have revealed the cause of death after a seventh fatality in the country’s project to reintroduce cheetahs to South Asia, decades after they went extinct in the wild.

-The death of Tejas, the seventh cheetah, was caused by “traumatic shock” triggered by injuries from a violent interaction with a female cheetah also present at the enclosure, officials have said.
+The death of adult male Tejas was caused by “traumatic shock” triggered by injuries from a violent interaction with a female cheetah also present in the same enclosure, officials have said.

 They said the animal was already ailing and weak.